 Range: E2 Temporal Entity

-Subproperty ubof: E2 Temporal Entity.
+Subproperty of: E2 Temporal Entity.
 PXX1 starts before or at the end of (ends after or with the start of) E2 Temporal Entity

-Subproperty of: E7 Activity.
+Superproperty of: E7 Activity.
 P134 continued by (was continued by): E7 Activity

 E2 Temporal Entity.
 PXX3 starts before or with (ends after or with the start of) E2 Temporal Entity